titumozammel/human-energy-economics/README.md

 # HEE Signature Question

-> **Do the organization's Human Energy and capabilities connect and enable sustained execution—or remain productive in isolation?**
+> **Are the organization's Human Energy and capabilities working together to create sustainable execution—or are valuable capabilities and energy remaining fragmented, constrained, or underutilized?**

-This question combines the central HEE problems of:

-- Human Energy;
-- capability;
-- connection;
-- enablement; and
-- sustainable execution.
+A complementary enterprise-growth question is:

+> **Are the parts of the organization creating value together, or simply creating value independently?**

 ---

 # HEE Signature Distinction

-> **Individual productivity creates contribution.**
+> **Capability creates the ability to act.**

-> **Capability Interconnection creates coordination.**
+> **Capability Interconnection enables distributed capabilities to work together.**

 > **Organizational Enablement creates the conditions for application.**

+> **Effective application converts capability into action.**

 > **Sustained execution creates Sustainable Execution Capacity.**